 Lights in the Necklace

 The Emerald Necklace’s 1,100 acres are home to more than 30 bridges.
-Connecting neighbors and bridging communities is what the Necklace was designed to do nearly 150 years ago by famed landscape architect Frederick Law Olmsted.
-This past winter, the Emerald Necklace and our shared green spaces continued to be some of the primary places of community connection.
+Connecting neighbors and bridging communities is what the Necklace was designed to do nearly 150 years ago by famed landscape architect Frederick Law Olmsted, who would have turned 200 this year.
+The Emerald Necklace and our shared green spaces continue to be some of the primary places of community connection amidst the ongoing pandemic.

 The Emerald Necklace Conservancy was founded in 1998 to advocate for the restoration of the Muddy River after several major flooding events shined a spotlight on decades of neglect and development, including paving over this portion of the river for a parking lot.
 The first phase of the restoration, which restored the river’s course between the Riverway and Avenue Louis Pasteur, was finished in 2016.
 When the park was reopened in 2017, it was dedicated to Boston Parks Commissioner Justine Mee Liff, who passed away in 2002.
 (Photo: Merrill Shea)

 Constructed between 1897- 1899 from designs by Frederick Law Olmsted, the Longwood Avenue Bridge connects the cities of Boston and Brookline, linking them from across the banks of Muddy River and the MBTA Green Line in Riverway Park.
 Built from striking Cape Ann Granite and originally intended to be an elaborate structure with two ornate staircases, the bridge was ultimately completed in the Renaissance Revival style with a simpler single stairway.
 (Photo: Merrill Shea)